 Exercise: Nutrisystem suggests you get at least 30 minutes of physical activity daily.
 You can break this up into three 10-minute periods throughout the day.

 Does It Allow for Dietary Restrictions or Preferences?

 Yes.
-There are meal plans for vegetarians and people with diabetes.
+There are meal plans for people with diabetes.

 What Else You Should Know

-In general, expect to pay from about $230 to the mid $300s a month for the Nutrisystem foods, plus whatever you buy from the grocery store.
+In general, expect to pay from about $10-$18 per day for the Nutrisystem foods, plus whatever you buy from the grocery store.

 Other: You may face a challenge when you go off the program and have to make more food choices on your own.
 The program provides information on how to do this.